+Atlantic mackerel, Illex and longfin squid, and butterfish are all schooling pelagic species that range from at least the Gulf of St. Lawrence south to at least Cape Lookout, NC.
 Butterfish and the two squids are fast-growing, short-lived species, while Atlantic mackerel grows more slowly and lives several years longer.
 All four species are most abundant from Georges Bank to Cape Hatteras, NC, and follow seasonal migration patterns based largely on water temperature.
 Longfin inshore squid was previously referred to as Loligo squid.
 Due to a recent change in the scientific name of longfin inshore squid from Loligo pealeii to Doryteuthis (Amerigo) pealeii, the common name "longfin squid" is now used in all official documents to avoid confusion.

-The FMP was developed by the Mid-Atlantic Council and was implemented in 1983.
+The FMP was developed by the MAFMC and was implemented in 1983.
 Early amendments to the FMP changed permit and reporting requirements, the fishing year, quota adjustment mechanisms, foreign fishing and joint venture provisions, and implemented limited access systems for butterfish and the two squid fisheries.
 In recent years, amendments have been implemented to rebuild the butterfish stock and address bycatch in the longfin squid fishery (Amendment 10, in 2010), limit access in the mackerel fishery (Amendment 11, in 2011), and establish ACLs and AMs for the mackerel and butterfish fisheries (Amendment 13, in 2012).
 Amendment 12 to this FMP was the 2007 SBRM Omnibus Amendment.
 Amendment 14, in 2014, improved monitoring in the mackerel, squid, and butterfish fisheries and developed measures to reduce river herring and shad bycatch.
 Amendment 15 was intended to add river herring and shad as stocks in the Mackerel, Squid, and Butterfish FMP, but the Council determined not to pursue this action.
 Other amendments are currently under development to address interactions with deep-sea corals (Amendment 16), and to address latent effort in the squid fishery.

 The mackerel, squid, and butterfish fisheries are all managed by directly controlling harvest.
 The directed mackerel fishery can be closed when landings are projected to reach 95 percent of the total domestic harvest.
 The mackerel incidental catch fishery can be closed when landings are projected to reach 100 percent of the total domestic harvest.
 The directed longfin squid fishery is managed via trimester quota allocations and the directed fishery is closed when 90 percent of the trimester quota allocations or 95 percent of the total domestic harvest is projected to be landed.
 There is also a cap on butterfish discards in the longfin squid fishery that is allocated by trimester, and closes the longfin squid fishery closes when 95 percent of the total domestic harvest is projected to be landed.
 The directed Illex fishery closes when 95 percent of the total domestic harvest is projected to be landed.
-The directed linex fishery closes when 95 percent of the total domestic harvest is projected to be landed.
-Finally, the butterfish possession limit is reduced when annual landings have reached a limit that is 1,411 mt less than the total domestic harvest, and the fishery is closed when the total domestic harvest fishery is closed when the total domestic harvest fishery is closed when the total domestic harvest has been landed.
+Finally, the butterfish possession limit is reduced when annual landings have reached a limit that is 1,411 mt less than the total domestic harvest, and the fishery is closed when the total domestic harvest has been landed.
 During closures of the directed longfin squid, Illex, or butterfish fisheries, incidental catch fisheries for these species are permitted.